Scholarships Are Currently Available!

 - Other Career Pathways

-As a Microbiologist in the Department of Health and Human Services in the state of Nevada involves conducting various laboratory tests and analyses on clinical specimens, food products, water, and other samples to identify microorganisms and ensure public health safety.
+As a Microbiologist in the Department of Human Services in the state of Nevada involves conducting various laboratory tests and analyses on clinical specimens, food products, water, and other samples to identify microorganisms and ensure public health safety.
 Key characteristics of this position include strong analytical skills, attention to detail, and the ability to work independently.
 This position plays a crucial role in detecting and preventing the spread of infectious diseases, ensuring the safety of food and water supplies, and contributing to the overall health of the community.

 Salary Range